 - Professionals who are involved in the design or management of facilities, building operations, maintenance operations, construction, or occupational safety

-- Facilities professionals who wish to increase their knowledge in specific areas in preparation for the International Facility Management Association (IFMA) Certified Facility Manager (CFM) examination
+- Facilities professionals who wish to increase their knowledge in specific areas in preparation for the International Facility Management Association (IFMA) Certified Facility Manager (CFM) and Facility Management Professional (FMP) examinations

-Occupational summary for property, real estate, and community association managers in the US.
+Occupational summary for Administrative Services and Facilities Managers in the U.S.

 Annual Job Openings